-There’s many holes in marital conversation that can be shored up.
+There are many holes usually present in any conversation in marriage that can be shored up.
 But with every hole that exists in a married couples communication, there are multiple ways to deliver that information.
 It can be a tricky field to navigate, with landmines waiting for your next misstep in the form of an argument or a comment taken the wrong way.

 Let’s examine some dos and don’ts of how you should speak to your spouse.
 It never hurts to improve your communication habits, so be conscious of the errors in your ways as your read them.

 Do: Converse more about the positive than the negative